-The pre-application must include, at the top of the first page, the following information: Title of Pre-application Principal Investigator Name, Job Title Institution

-PI Phone Number, PI Email Address FOA Number: Include the FOA Number indicated on the cover of this FOA

-This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The pre-application may not exceed four pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
+The pre-application must include, at the top of the first page, the following information: Title of Pre-application Principal Investigator Name, Job Title Institution PI Phone Number, PI Email Address List of planned collaborators and collaborating Institutions FOA Number: Include the FOA Number indicated on the cover of this FOA This information must be followed by a clear and concise description of the objectives and technical approach of the proposed research.
+Proposed teaming with the SciDAC institute(s) must be clearly identified and potential topics of collaboration described.
+However, identifying the names of SciDAC institute team members is not required.
+The pre-application may not exceed two pages, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right).
 The font must not be smaller than 11 point.
-Figures and references, if included, must fit within the four-page limit.
+Figures and references, if included, must fit within the two-page limit.

 In addition, the pre-application must include a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft such a listing are provided in Section VIII of this FOA.
 This listing will not count toward the pre-application's page limit.
-The list of individuals must be sent via email to the program manager selected as the recipient of your pre-application in PAMS.
+The list of individuals must be converted to a PDF file and appended to your pre-application for submission through the PAMS website at https://pamspublic.science.energy.gov.